lucasjoliveau/doc/en/administration/odoo_sh/getting_started/first_module.md

 Browse to your Git folder.

-Then, from an Odoo.sh terminal:
+Then, from an Konvergo ERP.sh terminal: